Ankylosing spondylitis is a form of joint inflammation

 the artery called the aorta, the lungs, the kidneys, and the digestive tract

 Ankylosing spondylitis usually affects

-people younger than about 35 and can run in families.
-It is more common in men
+people younger than about 35.
+It can run in families.
+And it is more common in men

 than in women.

 Although there is no cure, treatment can usually